 D. Sahu1, I. Priyadarshani1 and *B. Rath, Review Article, CIBTech Journal of Microbiology ISSN: 2319-3867 (Online), An Online International Journal Available at http://www.cibtech.org/cjm.htm

-Cyanobacteria are one of the major components of the nitrogen fixing biomass in paddy fields. and provides a potential source of nitrogen fixation at no cost.
-Due to the important characteristic of nitrogen fixation, cyanobacteria have a unique potential to contribute to enhance productivity in a variety of agricultural and ecological situations.
+Cyanobacteria are one of the major components of the nitrogen-fixing biomass in paddy fields. and provides a potential source of nitrogen fixation at no cost.
+Due to the important characteristic of nitrogen fixation, cyanobacteria have a unique potential to contribute to enhancing productivity in a variety of agricultural and ecological situations.

-Cyanobacteria play an important role to build-up soil fertility consequently increasing the yield.
-Biofertilizer being essential components of organic farming play vital role in maintaining long term soil fertility and sustainability by fixing atmospheric dinitrogen (N=N), mobilizing fixed macro and micro nutrients or convert insoluble phosphorus in the soil into forms available to plants, thereby increases their efficiency and availability.
-The blue green algae (cyanobacteria) are capable of fixing the atmospheric nitrogen and convert it into an available form of ammonium required for plant growth.
-Dominant nitrogen-fixer blue-green algae are Anab aena, Nostoc, Aulosira, Calothrix, Plectonema etc.
+Cyanobacteria play an important role in build-up soil fertility consequently increasing the yield.
+Biofertilizers, being essential components of organic farming, play a vital role in maintaining long-term soil fertility and sustainability by fixing atmospheric dinitrogen (N=N), mobilizing fixed macro and micronutrients, or converting insoluble phosphorus in the soil into forms available to plants, thereby increasing their efficiency and availability.
+The blue-green algae (cyanobacteria) are capable of fixing the atmospheric nitrogen and converting it into an available form of ammonium required for plant growth.
+Dominant nitrogen-fixer blue-green algae are Anab Aena, Nostoc, Aulosira, Calothrix, Plectonema, etc.

-Blue-green algae have the abilities of photosynthesis as well as biological nitrogen fixation.
-Cyanobacteria are one of the major components of the nitrogen fixing biomass in paddy fields.
-The agricultural importance of cyanobacteria in rice cultivation is directly related with their ability to fix nitrogen and other positive effects for plants and soil.
-Biofertilizers are eco-friendly and have been proved to be effective and economical alternate of chemical fertilizers with lesser in put of capital & energy.
+Blue-green algae have the ability of photosynthesis as well as biological nitrogen fixation.
+Cyanobacteria are one of the major components of the nitrogen-fixing biomass in paddy fields.
+The agricultural importance of cyanobacteria in rice cultivation is directly related to their ability to fix nitrogen and other positive effects on plants and soil.
+Biofertilizers are eco-friendly and have been proved to be an effective and economical alternative to chemical fertilizers with lesser input of capital & energy.

 Key Words: Fertilizer, Cyanobacteria, Nitrogen Fixation, Nutrient, Rice Field

-Biofertilizer is defined as a substance, contains living microorganisms which colonizes the rhizosphere or the interior of the plant and promotes growth by increasing the supply or availability of primary nutrient and/or growth stimulus to the target crop, when applied to seed, plant surfaces, or soil (Vessey, 2003).
-The biofertilizer are natural fertilizes which are living microbial inoculants of bacteria, algae, fungi alone or in combination and they augment the availability of nutrients to the plants.
-Bio-fertilizers containing beneficial bacteria and fungi improve soil chemical and biological characteristics, phosphate solutions and agricultural production (El-Habbasha et al., 2007; Yosefi et al., 2011).
+Biofertilizer is defined as a substance, contains living microorganisms that colonize the rhizosphere or the interior of the plant and promotes growth by increasing the supply or availability of primary nutrient and/or growth stimulus to the target crop when applied to seed, plant surfaces, or soil (Vessey, 2003).
+Biofertilizers are natural fertilizers that are living microbial inoculants of bacteria, algae, fungi alone or in combination and they augment the availability of nutrients to the plants.
+Bio-fertilizers containing beneficial bacteria and fungi improve soil chemical and biological characteristics, phosphate solutions, and agricultural production (El-Habbasha et al., 2007; Yosefi et al., 2011).

 The use of biofertilizer, in preference to chemical fertilizers, offers economic and ecological benefits by way of soil health and fertility to farmers.
-Biofertilizers add nutrients through the natural processes of Nitrogen fixation, solubilizing phosphorus and stimulating plant growth through the synthesis of growth promoting substances.
+Biofertilizers add nutrients through the natural processes of Nitrogen fixation, solubilizing phosphorus, and stimulating plant growth through the synthesis of growth-promoting substances.
 Biofertilizers can be expected to reduce the use of chemical fertilizers and pesticides.
-The microorganisms (Azotobacter, Blue green algae, Rhizobium Azospirillum) in biofertilizer restore the soil’s natural nutrient cycle and build soil organic matter.
-Biofertilizer contains microorganisms which promote the adequate supply of nutrients to the host plants and ensure their proper development of growth and regulation in their physiology.
+The microorganisms (Azotobacter, Blue-green algae, Rhizobium Azospirillum) in biofertilizer restore the soil’s natural nutrient cycle and build soil organic matter.
+Biofertilizer contains microorganisms that promote the adequate supply of nutrients to the host plants and ensure their proper development of growth and regulation in their physiology.

 Living microorganisms are used in the preparation of Biofertilizer, only those microorganisms are used which have specific functions to enhance plant growth and reproduction.
-Microorganism converts complex nutrients into simple nutrients for the availability of the plants.
-Crop yield can be increased by 20-30% if biofertilizer are used properly.
-Biofertilizer can also protect plants from soil born diseases to a certain degree.
-The need for the use of biofertilizer has arisen, primarily for two reasons.
-First, because increase in the use of fertilizers leads to increased crop productivity, second, because increased usage of chemical fertilizer leads to damage in soil texture and raises other environmental problems.
-Therefore, the use of biofertilizer is both economical and environment friendly.
+Microorganism converts complex nutrients into simple nutrients for the availability of plants.
+Crop yield can be increased by 20-30% if biofertilizers are used properly.
+Biofertilizers can also protect plants from soil-born diseases to a certain degree.
+The need for the use of biofertilizers has arisen, primarily for two reasons.
+First, because the increase in the use of fertilizers leads to increased crop productivity, second, because increased usage of chemical fertilizer leads to damage in soil texture and raises other environmental problems.
+Therefore, the use of biofertilizers is both economical and environmentally friendly.

 Organisms used as biofertilizer